alcantara17/AmpedMarket/README.md

-#What is BitWasp
+#What is AmpedMarket
-BitWasp is an open source project which aims to lower the barrier for anyone to set up there own secure, anonymous marketplace.
-It is envisaged that BitWasp will be used on Tor hidden services.
-As such it is designed with speed in mind.
-This project will also eventually full integrate with BitCoin providing a secure escrow service for buyers and sellers.
+AmpedMarket is an open source project forked from BitWasp which aims to allow people to quickly set up .
+AmpedMarket is designed to be run as a Tor hidden service.
+As such it is developed with security and anonymity in mind.

 This project is still in its very early stages.
-There is a preliminary planning document at https://piratenpad.de/p/bitwasp-planning

-If you can help or have any ideas please join us on http://www.thelaboratory.org
+It is essentially BitWasp until it has been thoroughly document and verified, at which point changes will be made.
+Minor patches to existing components will be pushed back to BitWasp, however new/highly modified components will remain unique to this project (others can use the code in their own software if they wish).

+Use the wiki on github if you want to get involved in the development, or send an email to amphetamine@tormail.org

-#Installation and Configuration
+#Installation and Configuration (At this stage identical to BitWasp)
-To set up BitWasp, first make ./application/config and ./assets/images writable.
+To set up AmpedMarket, first make ./application/config and ./assets/images writable.

 chmod 777 ./application/config
 chmod 777 -R ./assets/images

 And then visit the installer page to set up the marketplace.

-# Support Bitwasp Development
+# Support AmpedMarket Development
-All money from donations, supporter and sponsor accounts go to fund BitWasp Development & Operation.
+All money from donations go to fund AmpedMarket development.
-Bitcoin Address: 19wXXScUGcpTUZUYo4kaevoLZKczE8G7q
+Bitcoin Address: 14B1cC1gMHYbAAoGMMyfiYNJDBQpeMTUz1

-All help and contributions in getting Bitwasp completed are very much appreciated as the time of the lead developers is currently very limited.
+These contributions help out a great deal and allow for faster development with more thorough testing (which we take very seriously)